 "You recognized the Dark Lord?"
-Amelia asked sharply, frowning slightly as she eyed the child before her.
+Bones asked sharply, frowning slightly as she eyed the child before her.

 Harry shrugged helplessly.
 "His voice.
 I knew it.
-I've dreamed about it.
 I don't really know how else to explain—my subconscious perhaps?
-But I recognized it.
+But, I recognized it.
 And then he ordered the ped—professor—to kill us."